FLUORESCENT PENETRANT INSPECTION (FPI)

 This is the process to locate a section of material with a surface-breaking crack that is not visible to the naked eye:

-Below are the main steps of FPI Fluorescent Penetrant Inspection:
+The main steps of the Fluorescent Penetrant Inspection process are:

 The test surface is cleaned to remove any dirt, paint, oil, grease or any loose scale that could either keep penetrant out of a defect or cause irrelevant or false indications.
 The end goal of this step is a clean surface where any defects present are open to the surface, dry and free of contamination.